neonmik/Wave-Machine-Firmware/README.md

     - Oscillator:
+        - Improvement: Look into adding an extra 8 bit variable to count the roll over of the Phase Accumulator to stop the frequency overflowing at the top of the octave/pitch bend range (currently octave 3, with pitchbend above 1/3 will wrap round and be the lowest note).

         - Improvement: Finesse soft start code - currently takes too long to get going and still isnt perfect.

         - Bug: Issues with sample generation. - easy fix is to lower the sample rate.